julianrees/academic-kickstart/content/about/faq.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

+title = ""
-title = "Frequently Asked Questions" subtitle = ""
+subtitle = ""

 [design]